ThatTonybo/ytdown/README.md

 - [ ] Delete downloaded files after 24 hours?
 - [ ] Instead of using a random string for the downloaded file, get the video title/ID and set it as that.
 - [ ] Add a "downloading" page to show progress?
+- [ ] Add some error handlers, like a "run out of space" error for things that actually kill the process.
+- [ ] A better UI design that fully works on mobile. **[in progress]**

 Made with :heart: by ThatTonybo — [buy me a coffee :coffee:](https://paypal.me/tonyboo)!